iprocio/iprocio/README.md

 - 😄 Pronouns: She/Her
 - 📣 Languages: English & Spanish
 - 👀 I’m interested in digital transformation
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning FullStak Web Development
 - 💞️ I’m looking to collaborate on innovative and disruptive projects
 - 🎯 Focused on: my business projects
 - ⚡ Fun fact: ...
 I'm part of 0.1% of the world's population with heterochromia 👁️